WebReflection/hyperHTML/README.md

   * _can I use different renders for a single node?_ Sure thing.
 However, the best performance gain is reached with nodes that always use the same template string.
 If you have a very unpredictable conditional template, you might want to create two different nodes and apply `hyperHTML` with the same template for both of them, swapping them when necessary.
 In every other case, the new template will create new content and map it once per change.

+## Compatibility
+If your string literals are transpiled, this project is compatible with every browser, old to new.

+If you don't transpile string literals, check the [test page](https://webreflection.github.io/hyperHTML/test/) and wait 'till it's green.

 - - -
 (C) 2017 Andrea Giammarchi - MIT Style License